 This occurs when someone experiences both sensorineural and conductive hearing loss.

 Sudden hearing loss is a rapid loss of hearing in one or both ears over the course of fewer than 72 hours.
 Though sudden hearing loss will always occur within 72 hours, the individual’s experience will change on a case-by-case basis.

 Sudden hearing loss can develop at different frequencies, pitches, and different levels of severity.
 With sudden hearing loss, it is common for one ear to be primarily affected, but it is not unusual for both ears to be affected.

 Sudden hearing loss is mainly attributed to infections or problems within the ear canal and/or inner ear.
 Meniere’s disease and traumatic, neoplastic, or metabolic issues in the inner ear have all resulted in sudden hearing loss.

 Many people report that they lose their hearing all at once while others notice a loss of hearing over a few days.
 People with sudden hearing loss often notice that they can’t hear when they wake up or when they try to use the affected ear, such as when talking on the phone or listening to headphones.
 They might also experience tinnitus or dizziness.

 Sudden hearing loss is typically the diagnosis if the patient experiences a hearing loss of 30 decibels or greater.
-Because sudden hearing loss can be caused by many things, including infections, autoimmune diseases, circulatory disorders, injury and more, the diagnosing physician will likely order blood tests and a MRI.
+Because sudden hearing loss can be caused by many things, including infections, autoimmune diseases, circulatory disorders, injury, and more, the diagnosing physician will likely order blood tests and an MRI.

 Though it can happen to anyone, sudden hearing loss affects mostly adults, aged 30-60 years.
 People who are often exposed to loud noises are also at risk.
 Many people who experience sudden hearing loss have preexisting conditions, such as Meniere’s disease, otosclerosis, tumors, autoimmune disorders, and more.